 Terrorist threat worldwide

 Overland travel through Thailand

-If you are intending to travel overland from Malaysia to Thailand, read our advice for
+If you're intending to travel overland to Thailand, read our advice for

 Thailand.
 Travel to or through the far southern provinces of Thailand is unsafe.